Gershon Koffie

-Gershon Koffie (born August 25, 1991) is a Ghanaian professional footballer who plays as a midfielder for the Israeli club Ironi Tiberias.
+Gershon Koffie (born 25 August 1991) is a Ghanaian professional footballer who plays as a midfielder for Israeli club Maccabi Herzliya.

-Career
+Club career

-Youth
+Youth career

 Koffie grew up in the Ghanaian capital Accra, and began his soccer career when he joined Rot-Weiss Accra - a development club affiliated with German club Rot-Weiss Essen - as a nine-year-old in 2000.
 He spent five years with Rot-Weiss Accra, before signing his first professional contract in 2006 with Ghanaian Division Two League team International Allies at the age of 15.